Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 ### Allies and Information

 Advance information on the city comes from two sources.
-Captain Sargaeta (whom they befriended in Adventure 02) can tell them the basics, and give them a ride there on his ship.
+Captain Sargaeta, whom the PCs befriended in Adventure 02, can tell them the basics, and give them a ride there on his ship.
 Molly Mayapple can provide them with extensive and invaluable advice on their actual goal in the city.

 The PCs haven't met Molly yet, but they should have recovered a bunch of documents belonging to her from the Lucky Bones.
 These are deeds for a set of waterfront warehouses, which were stolen by the extinct Gray Spiders decades ago.
 Even though Molly has since rebuilt her fortune (she owns a successful hotel), she's still going to be extremely grateful when the PCs hand the deeds back to her, and will provide a lot of insider information and help.
+They can track her down from the information on the deeds.

 ### The Basics